Due

 The electronic part consists of a DC-DC convertor with switched voltage control.

-During the flap opening period the voltage applied to the motor is approx. 10 Volt.
-To avoid high motor dissipation 5 seconds after flaps opening, the motor voltage is switched down to 4 Volt which is enough to hold the flaps in the open-position.
+Volt.
+To avoid high motor dissipation 5 seconds after flaps opening, the motor voltage is

 To close the flaps the supply to the DC motor is switched off and the flaps close by springs located on the flaps